statamic/docs/content/collections/docs/search.md

 ---
+id: 420f083d-99be-4d54-9f81-3c09cb1f97b7
+blueprint: page
 title: Search
-intro: Help your visitors find what they're looking for with search.
-Use  configurable indexes to fine tune which fields are important, which aren't, and fine-tune your way to relevant results.
+intro: 'Help your visitors find what they''re looking for with search.
+Use  configurable indexes to configure which fields are important, which aren''t, and fine-tune your way to relevant results.'
 template: page
-id: 420f083d-99be-4d54-9f81-3c09cb1f97b7
-blueprint: page
+related_entries:
+  - 5fcf5a56-c120-4988-a4c7-0c5e942327b7
+  - 2022056a-d901-423a-aaa7-ee04fff40739
+  - fe8ec156-447d-4f03-974f-0251a8c53244
+updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
+updated_at: 1633035293
 ---
 ## Overview

-There are four components (coincidentally the same number of Ninja Turtles) whose powers combine to provide you fully comprehensive powers of search.
+There are four components (coincidentally, the same number of Ninja Turtles) whose powers combine to provide you fully comprehensive powers of search.

 1. Forms
 2. Results
 3. Indexes
 4. Drivers
+{.ninja.font-bold}

 ## Forms

-The search form is the most visible part of your site search.
-Search forms are built as a simple, every day HTML form.
-All that form needs is a `text` or `search` input named `q` that submit to a URL that holds a `search:results` tag in your view.
+The search form is the entry point to your site search.
+Search forms are basic, vanilla HTML forms with a `text` or `search` input named `q` submitting to any URL with a `search:results` tag in its view template.

 You can create that page however you wish: it could be an entry, a custom route, or something even fancier we didn't think of.

 ```
 <form action="/search/results">